 A deeper understanding of ethos will guide the approach during the strategy stage.
 In order to develop a long lasting rapport a brand must align it's values to those of it's intended market.
 A brand with well considered values has the power to become a representation of character in someone's life, an extension of who they are and how they wish to be perceived.

 We all have a natural inclination to want to belong, whether it be to a certain group, class, scene or tribe.
 To achieve this we project our emotions outward - the clothes we wear, the music we listen to, the cars we drive, the phones we own and the houses and suburbs we live in - almost every choice we make can be traced back to our emotive reasoning.
 Through these expressions we strive to attract like minded people who share our interests, passions and most importantly our live’s.

 This consideration must be present throughout the entirety of the creative process.
 From a brand’s visual nature, it’s tone of voice and how, when and where consumers will engage with it.
 If a consumer feels a brand understands them emotionally this is when a life long relationship begins to form and can be built upon.

 Logos – Appeal to logic

-Here we are required to alter how a brand sells to it’s customers in the market place, by varying price points with a wider range of products or through numerous service offerings and loyalty programs.
-If the customer feels they are receiving a good deal then it will appeal to logic greatly.
+Here we are required to alter how a brand sells to it’s customers in the market place, by varying price points, a wider range of products, cultural diversification, or through numerous service offerings and loyalty programs.
+If a customer feels a brand has considered their current situation then it will appeal to logic greatly.

 In order to correctly execute any brand strategy we need to continuously ask the questions our consumers will be faced with.
-No stone can be left unturned as once a brand has been launched it's values will face immediate public referendum which will determine a brands success or failure.
+No stone can be left unturned as once a brand has been launched it will face immediate public referendum which will determine its success or failure.
 Throughout this exploration and questioning process we are able to provoke a deeper level of thought, unlocking interesting and insightful information which can then be applied to a brands core values and shape the way it communicates, behaves and adapts.